nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 Before TDE encryption can be enabled on a database, `NuoDB Admin` must be configured with a _storage password_ for the database.
 `NuoDB Admin` is responsible for propagating storage passwords within the admin layer and to database engines.
 All SMs and TEs in the database will use this storage password as a key to secure the encrypted data.
-User data stored in the archive, the journal, backups, and [spill-to-disk](https://doc.nuodb.com/nuodb/latest/database-administration/reducing-memory-pressure-on-transaction-engines/) files is encrypted before being written to disk.
+User data that is stored in the archive, the journal, the backups, and [spill-to-disk](https://doc.nuodb.com/nuodb/latest/database-administration/reducing-memory-pressure-on-transaction-engines/) files is encrypted before being written to disk.
 Starting from NuoDB v4.1.2 and NuoDB Helm Charts v3.1.0 Transparent Data Encryption is supported in NuoDB Kubernetes deployments.

 Enabling TDE consists of two steps
 1. [Supply storage passwords](#supplying-storage-passwords)
 2. [Configure database layer](#enable-transparent-data-encryption)

-> **NOTE**: For information on enabling TDE in non-Kubernetes deployments of NuoDB, see [here](https://doc.nuodb.com/nuodb/latest/database-administration/transparent-data-encryption/configuring-transparent-data-encryption/).
+> **NOTE**: For information on enabling TDE in non-Kubernetes deployments of NuoDB, see [Configuring Transparent Data Encryption](https://doc.nuodb.com/nuodb/latest/database-administration/transparent-data-encryption/configuring-transparent-data-encryption/).
-This document expands on the product documentation and is specific to this Helm Chart repository.
+The documentation in this repository expands on the product documentation and is specific to this Helm Chart repository.

 ### Terminology